Joe Hunter (musician): Life and career

 In 1996 he authored an autobiography titled Musicians, Motown, and Myself: The Dawn of a New Sound.
 In 2002 the Funk Brothers, including Hunter, were featured in the documentary film Standing in the Shadows of Motown.
 The film highlighted the contribution of Motown's session musicians to the label's success and musical output.
 The soundtrack of the film won two Grammys and the Funk Brothers received a Grammy for Lifetime Achievement in 2004.
 From 2002 to 2007 several of the surviving Funk Brothers, including Hunter, toured as a musical group.

 In his later years, Hunter continued to perform as a musician in the Detroit area.
 He died of natural causes on February 2, 2007, at the age of 79.
 He was survived by his son Joe Hunter Jr., his daughter and grandchildren.
-He is buried in Detroit, Michigan at Mt.
+He is interred at Detroit's Mt.
 Olivet Cemetery.